Hritik664/email-automater/Readme.md

 ## 🔐 Note

-This repo is currently **private**.
+This repo code is not uploaded completely
-📩 Contact me for access — code available on request due to NDA/confidentiality.
+📩 Contact me for access — complete code available on request due to NDA/confidentiality.

 ---